mila-iqia/blocks/docs/bricks_overview.rst

     >>> linear.params
     [W, b]
     >>> linear.params[1].get_value() # doctest: +SKIP
-    array([ 0.,  0.,  0.,  0.,  0.])
+    array([ nan,  nan,  nan,  nan,  nan])

-By default, all our parameters are set to 0.
+By default, all our parameters are set to nan.
 To initialize them, simply call the :meth:`.Brick.initialize` method.
 This is the last step in the brick lifecycle: *initialization*.